TomSpencerLondon/concurrency-basics/markdown.md

 # Detect duplicate counts
 - Parse each log line to find the Before count: X and After count: Y.
-- Keep track of which After values have been seen and on which line they occurred.
+- Keep track of which "After" values have been seen + line occurred.
-- If we see the same After value more than once, print out those lines as suspicious.
+- Same "After" value more than once ==> print suspicious lines
 ---
 class: center, middle